rbleattler/mdop-docs/mdop/app-v/appv-deploy-the-appv-server.md

 ---
-title: How to Deploy the App-V Server (Windows 10/11)
+title: How to deploy the App-V Server (Windows 10/11)
 description: Use these instructions to deploy the Application Virtualization (App-V) Server in App-V for Windows 10/11.
 author: aczechowski
 ms.date: 04/18/2018
 ---

-# How to Deploy the App-V Server (new installation)
+# How to deploy the App-V Server (new installation)

->Applies to: Windows Server 2016
+>Applies to: Windows 10, Windows 11, Windows Server 2016

 ## Before you start

 >[!IMPORTANT]
 >If you're already using App-V 5.x, you don't need to re-deploy the App-V server components as they haven't changed since App-V 5.0 was released.

-* Ensure that you’ve installed required software.
+* Ensure that you've installed required software.
 See [App-V prerequisites](appv-prerequisites.md).
 * Review the server section of [App-V security considerations](appv-security-considerations.md).
 * Specify a port where each component will be hosted.
 * Add firewall rules to allow incoming requests to access the specified ports.